Which Of The Following Is A Benefit Of Unified Command

 • Centralized Information Dissemination: All updates, assessments, and directives flow through a single, established channel, preventing confusion and contradictory information.

-• Improved Interoperability: UC facilitates seamless communication between agencies that may utilize different technologies or communication protocols, streamlining information exchange.
+• Improved Interoperability: UC facilitates seamless communication between agencies that may use different technologies or communication protocols, streamlining information exchange.

 • Early Warning Systems Integration: UC allows for better integration of early warning systems, enabling timely alerts and coordinated preparedness measures.